2018 KOCHI/COCHIN TRAVEL GUIDE | TOURIST ATTRACTIONS, HOTELS

 7.Ernakulam Mahadeva Temple

-Not many Hindu shrines along south of India have its deities facing the West.
+Not many Hindu shrines along the south of India have its deities facing the West.
 In fact, the Enrakulam Mahaveda stood out from the rest as being the sole place of worship of being such.
 Located at the very heart of Kochi, the Ernakulam Mahadeva is hard to miss if you are along the area.

 As a former colony of Portugal, India was under its colonizer’s sphere of influence for a while.
 While this influence may already be embedded in the Keralan culture, this is also ostensive in the tangible aspect of the place: the Keralan architecture.